 In some countries, grants may also include:

 * Grantees with projects that require extensive research support, in-country travel, study materials, or equipment should explore additional funding from other sources to supplement the Fulbright funding.

 Please review the relevant Country Summary for specific details.

 Procedure for Candidates in Applying

-All currently enrolled GSAS students—whether in Cambridge or abroad and not in residence—must apply through the GSAS Fellowships Office.
+All currently enrolled GSAS students—whether in Cambridge or abroad and not in residence—must apply through GSAS.
 (Students in the Harvard professional schools apply through their own Schools.)

 The following steps should be taken for registered GSAS students: